| CloserLook > John > John 18:1-40 |

 But

-the most important responsibility of an Old Testament priests was to
+the most important responsibility of Old Testament priests was to offer up

 That